-The following pictures of a house electric panel can help readers who wish to know how the panel controls electricity to the whole house.
-These pictures can give you a better insight into how it works.
+The following pictures of a house electric panel can help readers who wish to know how the panel controls electricity in the whole house.
+These pictures can give you a better idea of how it works.

 Well, this is how the electric panel looks from inside.
 I have removed the transparent cover of the panel.
 You can see how it looks with the cover somewhere at the end of this hub (Picture 14).

 This is a modern version of a house electric panel.
 The panel casing is made of some plastic materials.
 Part of the cover is usually made to be transparent so you can see without opening the cover if any of the circuit breakers have tripped.